 It’s science time!
 Become a virtual hydrologist as we take you for a walk along the river to explore ways to test for river health.
 Learn how the health of the Mississippi River has changed over the past 100 years and how we use river water in our daily lives.
 You’ll use this week’s activity kit materials to conduct your own water quality experiments.

 Join Sharon Stiteler, former NPS ranger and current “Bird Chick” as she shares her knowledge of the birds who call the Mississippi home.
 Find out who is flying in your backyard and see if you can attract more with a bird enticing craft.

 October 28, 2:00-3:00 p.m.

-For the final session of the series, we’ll check out the history of the river as it relates to the fur trade, the importance of the Bdote (confluence of two rivers) and how women played a role in river history with Kristy Ornelas from Mississippi Park Connection.
+For the final session of the series, we’ll join Kristy Ornelas from Mississippi Park Connection to hear about the history of the river as it relates to voices of the past.
+From the fur trade to the importance of the Bdote (confluence of two rivers), the untold stories of women in history have played a crucial role in the profile of the Mississippi River.

 Dates & Fees

 We currently have no dates scheduled for this itinerary.
 If you have a group of people interested, we can set up a customized experience just for you!
 Please contact us or request a trip quote below if you are interested in learning more.Request Trip Quote »

 MATERIALS NEEDED: Participants need internet service, a device that connects to the internet, and a Zoom account in order to participate.